 - Age - The risk of breast cancer increases in women older than 50 years.

-- Age at first menstrual period- Women who had
+- Age at first menstrual period- The Age at first menstrual period is an important factor.
+Women who had

 their first menstrual period before the age of 12 years have a slightly increased risk